hphelion/documentation/network.howto.md

 ---
 layout: default
-title: "How To's with the Compute Service"
+title: "How To's with the Network Service"
-permalink: /compute/networks/howto/
+permalink: /compute/network/howto/
 product: compute

 ---